 Importance of Mediating Child Custody Issues In A Divorce in Arizona

 Mediation is most appropriate and a recommended process of resolving child custody disputes.
 Parents are aware of this fact but most of them aren’t sure what it is or how to initiate it.
 It is a process whereby legal disputes are resolved by having a neutral 3rd party or a professional mediator who assists parents is discussing their issues amicably and hopefully reaching an agreement regarding their parenting decisions.

 Child custody mediator also assists with drafting the terms of a child custody agreement if such an agreement is reached, however, mediators cannot give legal advice nor can they decide a case.
 Their primary and only role is to facilitate communication between both parties thereby enabling them to reach a mutual agreement.
-The primary benefits associated with the mediation process are as follows:
+The primary benefits associated with the mediation process are as follows.

 Financial Benefits of Mediating Child Custody Issues in Arizona

 Mediation saves time and money especially if it is compared to the cost of bringing a child custody case before the family court.